danel32/NodeMCU_INA226_Current-Voltage_Monitor_Library/README.md

-# INA226 Node.js Library
+# INA226 Library

-A complete Node.js library for interfacing with the INA226 current/voltage monitoring sensor.
+A complete library for interfacing with the INA226 current/voltage monitoring sensor.
 This library provides a full-featured API for configuring the INA226 and reading voltage, current, and power measurements.

 ## Features

-- Complete implementation of INA226 functionality in Node.js
+- Complete implementation of INA226 functionality
 - Promises-based API for async operations
 - TypeScript definitions included
 - Comprehensive error handling